Sarah Rees MSc Couns., MBACP, CPCAB Supervisor

 Above all I provide a safe space where you can explore your concerns fully.
 I can offer to be alongside you in that time as a supportive, empathic, gently challenging and compassionate companion.

 I have several years of experience of working with clients and supervisees by telephone and Zoom and other online platforms.

 Concerns that I work with

 I have experience of working with a wide range of concerns including Relationship Issues, Anxiety, Depression, Generalised Anxiety, Health concerns, Cancer, Work Related Stress, Stress, Abuse, Bereavement, Low self-esteem, Spirituality, Passive Aggressve behaviour, Child-related issues

 Where I work

 I see clients in my practice room at home, which has full disabled access.
 There is parking and it's about a 10 minute walk from the bus stop at the main road or a 30 minute walk from Nailsea and Backwell train station.
 I don't have a waiting room here, so it's better to arrive as close to our agreed starting time as possible.

 I have found Counselling helpful for me at various times in my life, both as a support in times of sadness and for personal and professional development.
 I live in a lovely community village with my 2 dogs.
 I'm lucky enough to be able to enjoy the beauty and tranquility of the countryside where I live, as well as the vibrancy, diversity and massive variety of things to see and do in Bristol.

 Training, qualifications & experience

 I started my training as an Integrative Counsellor at the City of Bristol College and went on to complete an MSc in Counselling at the University of Bristol.
 I am also a qualified Supervisor of Counsellors with a CPCAB Certificate in Counselling Supervision.
-I trained as a couples therapist at Exeter University, and have also worked with couples in groups for a number of years.
+I trained as a couples therapist at Exeter University and through Interaction Training, and have also worked with couples in groups for a number of years.